 These banana snack bites are a yummy, easy number to whip up for work or lunchbox snacks – At a pinch they’re a super nutrient packed breakfast option on a crazy morning.
 They are packed with good stuff, and instead of all ‘syrup style sweetener’ and flours for binding, I’ve used fresh banana for all of the other awesome things banana has going for it.
 Sure it means it’s not a ‘brick’ in terms of the texture factor and it’s on the softer side, but it’s far better for us.
 If you want a super crunchy bar treat, you MUST make the chocolate buckwheat bars at some point too, I insist!

 Let me know what you think when you make these.
 We found them to be just that perfect balance between packed nutrients and treat.

-1 tsp vanilla bean powder or extract (this is a great vanilla powder)
+- 1 tsp vanilla bean powder or extract (

-4og buckwheat kernels (1/3 cup – activated Loving Earth are my favourite as they’re easier on the digestion.
+- 40 g buckwheat kernels (1/3 cup) activated Loving Earth are my favourite as they’re easier on the digestion.
 If you don’t have activated buckwheat and can’t be bothered soaking the regular hulled ones for 2 hours and toasting until dry in a 180C oven before use, then use very finely chopped seeds or nuts instead)

 Line a tray with parchment paper (I use this one to avoid paraffin wax and / or teflon coating on mainstream ones – it’s 25% off at the moment, so stock up with a couple!) and a little coconut oil